 All members pay membership yearly dues.
 See financial model.
-Failure to pay can result in termination of membership as stipulated in the foundation bylaws.
+Failure to pay can result in termination of membership as stipulated in the association bylaws.

 A mediation structure will be set up to handle any disputes that may arise between members and the Foundation or between individual members.

 - This contract will be governed by Dutch law.

 - Members will not pay dues through procurement or tendering procedures.

 - The procedures members use to pay their dues will differ based on local legal context - for example, some could use a grant.